yobad/AppDevIII2024/labs/Lab4.md

       - Add multiple `catch` blocks each for specific exception type.
       - Start with more specific exception, then the general one.
-      - Firebase exception type is `FirebaseAuthException` which has a `Reason` property which displays the reason of failure.
+      - Firebase exception type is `FirebaseAuthException` which has a `Reason` property which contains the reason of failure.
+      - Log the `Reason` in the console
+      - Display an alert with a description of the error.

       ```csharp
       try